willingc/willing-consulting-2022/about.md

-transformed the way students learn with Jupyter notebooks; I’ve contributed and shared to countless open source projects such as AnitaB.org and CPython; I’ve advised many organizations in open source governance including Quansight Labs, CZI Open Source, and PyOpenSci.
+transformed the way students learn with Jupyter notebooks; I’ve contributed and shared to countless open source projects such as AnitaB.org and CPython; I’ve advised many organizations in open source governance including Quansight Labs, CZI Open Source, and pyOpenSci.
 I am the recipient of the ACM Software System Award (2017) and the Frank Willison Award for technical and community contributions to Python (2019).
 I’m a co-organizer of PyLadies San Diego and San Diego Python User Group.